nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/build_allergy_list.md

 ## How the Allergy Record is constructed ##
 The allergy record is constructed as a single list.
 The diagram below shows the Resources used and relationship between the Resources.

+Important note: the cardinalities shown are conceptional for a list of allergies, when a patient has "no known allergies these do not apply".
+See the section on how to represent no known allergies for further information.

 <img src="images/build/allergy_basic_structure.png" style="width:50%;max-width: 50%;">